 For GBSD flight tests conducted at USAG-KA, test RVs are expected to impact in adjacent ocean waters and, in a few instances, on land.
-Under the GBSD Test Program, up to approximately nine test RV impacts per year would be conducted at USAG-KA starting in FY 2024 and continuing until FY 2029.
+Under the GBSD Test Program, up to nine GBSD flight tests per year may use USAG-KA impact locations between FY 2024 and FY 2029.
+The proposed schedule for planned testing for both GBSD and Minuteman III is included in Table 2-4.
 It is expected that most test RVs would be targeted at the KMISS ocean area just east of Gagan Islet, or within deep ocean waters in the vicinity of Illeginni Islet on the western side of Kwajalein Atoll (Figure 2-8).
+It is anticipated that Minuteman III would have four test flights per year using KMISS and GBSD would have up to nine test flights per year using KMISS (i.e., six test flights are planned).
 Such testing at the KMISS would be conducted in the same manner as for the ongoing Minuteman III flight tests, while testing in the vicinity of Illeginni Islet would be conducted similarly to what was previously done under the Minuteman III program (USAF 2004, 2020e; USAG-KA 2017).

 During GBSD testing, up to two test RVs per year could be over-ocean airbursts, as described in Section 2.1.5.1.
 While most test RVs in the vicinity of Illeginni Islet would impact in ocean waters approximately 2,600 feet offshore, up to three test RVs in total are expected to impact land on the western end of Illeginni Islet.
-Although there is a risk for test RVs to strike the shallow waters or reef flats adjacent to Illeginni, the USAF previously estimated the probability for such events to be between 10 and 20 percent (USAFGSC and USASMDC/ARSTRAT 2015).
+Although there is a risk for test RVs to strike the shallow waters or reef flats adjacent to Illeginni, the DAF previously estimated the probability for such events to be between 10 and 20 percent (USAFGSC and USASMDC/ARSTRAT 2015).